 - FEBRUARY began my new position which required paid training bumping my normal 100 hour month to 115.
 Not bad!

-- MARCH brought me $651 in tax returns, $743 for cashing in my savings bonds, and a great month for my side gig trading flight attendant trips…apparently no one wants to work during spring break!
+- MARCH brought me $651 in tax returns, $743 for cashing in my savings bonds, and a great month for my side gig trading flight attendant trips…apparently, no one wants to work during spring break!
 March also marks the month my net worth hit 300k making me halfway to FI!!!

 Shall we look at some numbers??

 It is so nice to see the new spreadsheet filling in!!
-Perhaps from this it is obvious that I am not one who thrives well in black and white. 🙂
+Perhaps from this, it is obvious that I am not one who thrives well in black and white. 🙂

-As far as reaching the same jaw dropping results as last year…I am on track for that as well!!
+As far as reaching the same jaw-dropping results as last year…I am on track for that as well!!
 My end of the year NW was $263393 and my end of 1st quarter NW is $306453.
 For those without a calculator that is a difference of $43060.
 Um, yeah, I’m almost halfway to 100k already!!
 It is with this knowledge that I have decided to push myself and try to reach 400k total NW by the end of the year.
 It will be difficult, for sure, but I am throwing it out there as a goal to meet.
 Making your goals public goes a long way in making them happen.
 Accountability is huge but so is public shaming and embarrassment. 😉 That being said, should I not hit my goal, I have no plans to cower with my tail between my legs.
 This goal is the absolute stars I am aiming for – I will be just as happy landing in the clouds.
 Let’s face it, being debt free and halfway to FI, I am already there.

 So what about the savings rate?
 Last year was the first year I paid any attention to savings rates.
-Until then, I had never considered how much you save compared to what you spend is exactly the calculation and measurement for FI success.
+Until then, I had never considered how much you save compared to what you spend is exactly the calculation and measurement of FI success.
 If I can earn more, spend less (therefore saving more), I am doubling down on a fantastic future.
 Last year I aimed for 50% later realizing I was underestimating my savings and bumped it to 75%.
 My actual savings rate for the year turned out to be 75.03% based on an average of my savings rate with (78.11%) and without (71.95%) 401k contributions.
 I do not include my company match (9.3%) to these calculations as I have this weird hang up that I didn’t really earn it.
 This is no way means that others should not include theirs, it just isn’t my bag.
 Whatevs, to each their own.

 This years savings rate goal has carried over from last year – 75%.
 So far I have surpassed that due to the increase of income mentioned in the Net Worth portion of this post.
 Here are the numbers…